-The Attitudes to School Survey data proudly indicates that our 'sense of connectedness' and 'management of bullying' measures were well above the state median and similar schools' comparisons which is an outstanding result.

-Our Parent Opinion Survey percent endorsement data indicated that we had a slightly lower percent of positive responses compared with the state average of secondary schools, however the number of respondents was lower than expected.
+The Attitudes to School Survey data proudly indicates that our 'sense of connectedness' and 'management of bullying' measures were well above the state mean and similar schools' comparisons which is an outstanding result.
+Our Parent Opinion Survey percent endorsement data indicated that we had a much higher percent of positive responses compared with the state average of secondary schools.
 The School Staff Survey school climate survey results were well above the state average of all Victorian Government Secondary Schools.
 This is indicative of the quality and strength of our wellbeing programs and initiatives for both students and staff last year.